 I got a boarding group.
 What now?

 Go have fun!
 Once you’ve secured your spot in the virtual queue then there is nothing left to do in terms of Rise of the Resistance except ride it.
 Guests can go anywhere and they will call you back when it’s your boarding group’s time to go on the attraction.
-Once your boarding group is called, there will typically be a 2 hour window in which you can return.
-If you secure a boarding group before 30 then we suggest sticking around Disneyland or Hollywood Studios and doing attractions in that park, as it shouldn’t be too long of a wait before the group is called.
-If it’s later than that then you have plenty of time to go over to California Adventure or back to the hotel, assuming you’re staying close by.
-If at Disney World, then going over to Epcot is an easy way to go.
+Once your boarding group is called, there will typically be an hour window in which you can return.
+If you secure a boarding group before 30 then we suggest getting to Disneyland not too long after opening.
+If it’s later than that then you have plenty of time for more sleeping or grabbing some breakfast elsewhere.
 Turn on the app notifications, you’ll get a text when your boarding group is called, and you’re all set.

 How many boarding groups are called daily?

 This really just depends on the day.
 Typically there are at least 100 called a day but, as with any new ride, things come up and there will be some unexpected (as I’m telling you to expect it) downtime.
 If you secure a group before 100 then you should be safe to ride Rise of the Resistance sometime that day.
 If not, then it becomes more of a toss up.
-Unfortunately, there isn’t much good news if you are one of those backup boarding groups over 100.
+If you’re over 100, don’t fret as I’ve seen them get through nearly 200 groups in a day.
 There isn’t anything you can do to speed up the process, just hope that the attraction has a good day.

 I guess the one bright side is that the attraction is the only part of Galaxy’s Edge, or the whole park, that utilizes the virtual queue.
 Even if you don’t secure a spot in a boarding group then you can go into the land and enjoy everything else the park has to offer.

-If you have the choice, try to do Rise of the Resistance on a weekday regardless of if you’re at Disneyland or Walt Disney World.
+If you have the choice, try to do Rise of the Resistance on a weekday regardless of if you’re at Disneyland.
 Weekends are simply more crowded and it’s much easier Monday-Friday.

 There is absolutely no standby line for the attraction.
 The virtual queue is the only way to get onto the ride and there is no chance that you can just walk up and board the attraction.
-That is why we don’t recommend getting there 2 or 3 hours early in the morning.
-There is no benefit to this unless you’re rope dropping other attractions.
+There is no benefit to getting there super early for this unless you’re rope dropping other attractions.
 As I said, it’s all up to your (hopefully) fast thumbs!

 Do you have any other questions about the Rise of the Resistance virtual queue system?
 Let us know in the comments below!
 Planning a trip to a Disney Resort?
 Check out our planning guides to help you along the way.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!